gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_motors.rst

     | Stop the right motor.

-| The code below runs the right motor continuously during the sleep then is stopped.
+| The code below runs the right motor continuously during the sleep then stops it.

 .. code-block:: python